hyperledger/aries-rfcs/README.md

 #### Status == ADOPTED
 To get an RFC __adopted__, [socialize and implement](contributing.md#how-to-get-an-rfc-adopted).
-Once a RFC has momentum, it is formally given the "adopted" status.
-This happens when implementations accumulate, or when the mental model it advocates has begun to permeate our discourse.
+An RFC gets this status once it has significant momentum--when implementations accumulate, or when the mental model it advocates has begun to permeate our discourse.
 In other words, adoption is acknowledgment of a _de facto_ standard.

 To __refine__ an RFC, propose changes to it through additional PRs.
 Typically these changes are driven by experience that accumulates during or after adoption.